straw-hat-team/github-actions-workflows/elixir/publish/README.md

 1. Complete [Add a HEX API Key to GitHub Secrets](#add-a-hex-api-key-to-github-secrets) if required.
 2. Make sure `actions/checkout` action is used before this action.
-3. Add the action to your job in your workflow, here is a final example:
+3. Add this action to your job in your workflow, here is an example:

   ```yml
   #...